-- (a) It will be operated in a single dwelling occupied by the operator of the business. - (b) It shall not detract from the residential character of the neighbourhood in terms of scale or exterior design. - (c) The maximum number of guest rooms shall be six (6). - (d) Off-street parking shall provide one space for every guest room.
-For a catered dining facility, one additional parking space shall be provided for every two guest rooms. - (e) No wholesale sales or storage of goods shall be carried out and any retail sales shall be incidental to the approved use. - (f) It must be registered by Canada Select and approved by the Tourism Department.
+- (a) It will be operated in a single dwelling occupied by the operator of the business. - (b) It shall not detract from the residential character of the neighbourhood in terms of scale or exterior design. - (c) It will contain no more than six (6) guest rooms. - (d) Off-street parking shall provide no less and no more than one space for every guest room.
+For a catered dining facility, no less and no more than one additional parking space shall be provided for every two guest rooms. - (e) No wholesale sales or storage of goods shall be carried out and any retail sales shall be incidental to the approved use. - (f) It must be registered by Canada Select and approved by the Tourism Department.